-(1984년 1984년 1일 전 1984년 19 - 1984년 GROUP I Natural and adopted children and other descendants (e.g. grandchildren, great-grandchildren, etc) under 21 GROUP II Natural and adopted children and other descendants aged 21 and over Ascendants (e.g. grandparents, great-grandparents, etc).
-Spouses GROUP III In-laws and their ascendants/descendants Step-children Brothers and sisters Cousins Nieces and nephews Aunts and uncles GROUP IV All others including unmarried partners even if they have registered as a pareja de hecho (a de facto couple).
-However, in some regions, pareja de hecho are treated as married couples for succession and gift tax purposes, provided certain requirements are met.
+First, beneficiaries are divided into the following four groups, depending on the closeness of relationship to the donor or deceased Group1 Natural and adopted children and other de- scendants (e.g. grandchildren, great-granchil- dren etc) under 21 Group 2 Natural and adopted children and other descendants aged 21 and over.
+Ascendants (e.g. grandparents, great-grandparents etc) spouses.
+Group 3 In-laws and their ascendants/descendants Step-children , brothers, sisters, cousins.
+Nieces and nephews Aunts and Uncles Group 4 All others including unmarried partners even if they have registered as a pareja de hecho (a de facto couple).
+However, in some re- gions pareja de hecho are treated as married couples for succession and gift tax purposes, provided certain requirements are met.